 The Local Government Association is the national voice of local government.
 We work with councils to support, promote and improve local government.

-LGA convene this group of senior local government procurement professionals, who extensive experience of working at a senior level in local government and the wider local public sector with at least one representative per English region and one representative for Welsh councils.
-We will work as one cohesive voice in order to:
+The National Advisory Group, convened by the LGA, is a group of senior local government procurement professionals with extensive experience of working at a senior level in local government and the wider local public sector.
+The group includes at least one representative per region in England and one representative for Wales.
+NAG works as one cohesive voice in order to: